Salaamun alaykum, dear readers!

 The Quran further warns that if people continued to ask prophet Muhammad these questions while the Quran is being revealed, they will get their answers revealed in the Quran.
 Once it’s revealed in the Quran, it will be too late to take it back if they don’t like it.

-And the distress warned of in 5:101 does not even require new revelation; if a person approaches the Quran’s flexible commands with a restrictive mindset, then they will impose unnecessary limits on themselves through their own interpretation, and they will later blame God for their inconvenience and be totally unaware that this was a self-imposed limitation.
+And the distress warned of in 5:101 does not even require new revelation; if a person approaches the Quran’s flexible commands with a restrictive mindset, then they will impose unnecessary limits on themselves through their own interpretation, and they will later blame God if they are not happy with their own self-imposed limits.

 Thus, the Quran provides strong lessons teaching that when God provides flexibility, He wants you to appreciate it and to trust that He means exactly what He tells you when He says something.